Assessment

 How can I improve my CO₂ tolerance?

 Consistent practice with paced breathing is the dominant lever.
 Coherence breathing at 5.5 breaths per minute, box breathing matched to your current capacity, and gradual extended-exhale work all improve tolerance within weeks.
-Auralize generates a personalized 14-day CO₂ Capacity Builder program from your result so the pace matches your baseline rather than guessing.
+Auralize generates a personalized single-phase, 10-session CO₂ Capacity Builder program from your result so the pace matches your baseline rather than guessing.

 Is this test safe?